Pints, Pounds, & Pâté

 Thanks so much for stopping by!

-I hope you love England as much as I do and I so appreciate you popping by to prepare for your trip!
-Let me know your tips in the comment section! xx
+I hope you fall madly in love with England, and my husband and I certainly have, and that this voyage 'across the pond' will be the first of many lovely trips for you.
+I so appreciate you popping by to prepare and get your juices flowing before you go!
+Let me know your thoughts, questions, and suggestions in the comment section! xx

 Love it?
 Pin it!